 The gas control valve has two different operating modes: Standard and Vacation.
 The Standard mode allows you to adjust the water temperature to your desired setting.
-The Vacation (VAC) mode holds the water temperature at 55°F and is recommended when not using hot water for an extended period of time.
+The Vacation (VAC) mode sets the thermostat at approximately 55°F and is recommended when not using hot water for an extended period of time.
 The VAC setting also reduces energy losses and keeps the tank from freezing during cold weather but can cause a Hydrogen gas build up.
 See caution on page 6.